How to Talk to Your Family About CBD

-‘Tis the season for discussing controversial topics with your family over turkey
+‘Tis the season for discussing controversial topics like cannabis with your family

 When a group of people come together who often have little more in common than their last names, to-and-fro about controversial topics is hard to avoid.
-One of the topics broached at this year’s Thanksgiving table may well be cannabis.
+One of the topics broached at this year’s holiday festivities may be cannabis.

 1. Isn’t cannabis illegal?

-Eighteen states have now legalized recreational marijuana, 36 have legalized medical marijuana, and 37 have legalized hemp-derived THC.
+24 states have now legalized recreational marijuana while 38 have legalized medical marijuana.
 In 2018, hemp was federally legalized in every state by the 2018 Farm Bill.
-So some form of cannabis, whether it’s full recreational marijuana or THC-free products, is now legal in every state of the union.
+So some form of cannabis, whether it’s full recreational marijuana or hemp products, is now legal in every state of the union.

 2. What is the difference between hemp and marijuana?